Intent to Register Questions

 Can I complete a Minor in BMOS?

-Can I overlap courses between my Honors Specialization and Minor/Major?
+Can I overlap courses between my Honours Specialization and Major or Minor?

-No, students are not permitted to have ANY course overlaps in a BMOS degree.
+No. Courses cannot be double-counted.
+All courses in both modules must be completed.
 If you plan to pursue a Major or Minor that requires an overlap, you should consult with an Advisor to discuss how this forced overlap is managed.

 Can I apply for a Minor next year?